JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/themes_getting_started.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-<excerpt>Customizing IDE UI by developing a custom theme.</excerpt>
+<link-summary>Customizing IDE UI by developing a custom theme.</link-summary>

 Beginning with the 2019.1 release, custom themes are supported.
 Custom themes give designers control of the appearance of built-in UI elements.